tejeez/sdrglue/README.md

 digital mode decoder or packet radio transceiver programs simultaneously together with a single SDR device.

-Sdrglue supports sending FM demodulated audio output through an UDP socket in a format compatible with Gqrx.
+Sdrglue supports sending FM or SSB demodulated audio output through an UDP socket in a format compatible with Gqrx.
 Yes, I know, an UDP socket is not an ideal interface for the purpose, since it may randomly drop or reorder packets,